ivanm/nft-autotool/README.md

 Add to `settings.js` to generate 200x200 thumbnails

 ```
 thumbnailsResize: {
   width: 200,
   height: 200
-  },
+}
 ```

 ### Dynamic Traits

-Generate multiple variations of a treat, useful for Dynamic NFTs.
+Generate multiple variations of a trait, useful for Dynamic NFTs.

+Example:
 ```
 {
  name: "background",
  label: "Background",
  dynamicTrait: { order: 1, size: 3 }
 }
 ```
-And generate a file for each layer variation: i.e. `background1A.png`, `background1B.png`, `background1C.png`.
+You will need to generate a file for each layer variation: i.e. `background1A.png`, `background1B.png`, `background1C.png`.

 ## How to run: